 Some money transfer cards may come with 0% promotional periods.
 This means you avoid paying any interest on the amount borrowed – as long as you stay on top of the minimum monthly repayments.
 However, they do usually include a transfer fee for moving money from the card (usually around 4%).

 For example, if you wanted to move a balance of £2,000, the transfer fee would mean an additional £80 is added to the outstanding balance of the card.
-But with some overdraft fees now standing at as much as £12, the amount saved on overdraft fees could outweigh any transfer fees.
+But with many overdrafts now charging over 18% APR, the amount saved on overdraft fees could outweigh any transfer fees.

 You can find out more by reading our article about money transfer cards

 What are the pros of this card type?

 - Save yourself overdraft fees - if your bank account needs a boost to lift you out of an expensive overdraft, a money transfer card could be the solution.
 The credit limit of the card will depend on your individual circumstances, but could work for you as a low-cost-loan for a purchase.
 Or it could be a way to get your bank balance back in the black, often even when you take the handling fees into account.
 Remember though, any outstanding balance at the end of the interest free period will be charged interest at the card's standard interest rate.